 - Strain from coughing, vomiting, or sneezing.
 If abdominal pressure increases unexpectedly, the force could be enough to reopen a wound.

-The best way to prevent wound dehiscence after your operation is to follow your doctor’s instructions and surgical recovery best practices.
+The best way to prevent dehiscence after your operation is to follow your doctor’s instructions and surgical recovery best practices.
 Some of these are:

-- Be extremely cautious in the first two weeks of recovery.
+- Be extremely cautious in the first 2 weeks of recovery.
 You should walk around in order to avoid blood clots or pneumonia, but in most cases you shouldn’t push yourself much more than this.

-Also, you should place yourself on bed rest and stop any activity or lifting.
+You may also need to place yourself on bed rest and stop any activity or lifting.
 These may make the condition worse and may be the cause for reopening.

 Although it may only be a small opening or one suture that’s broken, wound dehiscence can quickly escalate to infection or even evisceration.
 Call your surgeon if you notice any symptoms.